Valonia (alga)

-Valonia (C. Agardh, 1823) is a genus of green algae in the Valoniaceae family.
+Valonia is a genus of green algae in the family Valoniaceae.
 The genus Ventricaria is now regarded as a synonym of Valonia.

 Taxonomy and nomenclature

-The genus Valonia belongs to the order Cladophorales and family Valoniaceae.
-It comprises several taxonomically acceptable species based from available data and literatures.
+The genus Valonia belongs to the family Valoniaceae in the order Cladophorales.
+It comprises several taxonomically acceptable species based on available data and literature.

 Below is a list of common species of Valonia found throughout the tropics: